nickbabcock/rrrocket/README.md

     -c, --crc-check        forces a crc check for corruption even when replay was successfully parsed --dry-run          parses but does not write JSON output -h, --help             Prints help information
-    -m, --multiple         parse multiple replays, instead of writing JSON to stdout, write to a sibling JSON file -V, --version          Prints version information
+    -j, --json-lines       output multiple files to stdout via json lines -m, --multiple         parse multiple replays in provided directories.
+Defaults to writing to a sibling JSON file, but can output to stdout with --json-lines -p, --pretty           output replay as pretty-printed JSON -V, --version          Prints version information

 ARGS: